 Tulum’s Cenote Dos Ojos is part of the world’s largest underwater cave systems, and this particular cenote is the deepest underwater cave passageway in the world.
 Connected by two sinkholes (hence the name Dos Ojos – ‘two eyes’), this cenote boasts illuminated stalactites and stalagmites, yawning water-filled caverns, and winding, tight passages.

-Swimming through these mineral-rich waters, passing through mystical caves or under tree-framed skies, is a magical and otherworldly experience.
-It’s no wonder the Maya believed cenotes were the entrance to the underworld and swam in here to communicate with the gods.
+Swimming in these mineral-rich waters, passing through mystical caves or under tree-framed skies, is a magical and otherworldly experience.
+It’s no wonder the Maya believed cenotes were the entrance to the underworld and swam here to communicate with the gods.

 Step back into the past – or into a different dimension – in this sunken, secret wonderland.

-Chile is one of the most diverse countries in the world, which comes as no surprise considering it’s a staggering 2,700 miles in length.
+Chile is one of the most diverse countries in the world, which comes as no surprise considering it’s a staggering 2,700 miles long.

-While Chile’s southern tip is home to Patagonia’s wild, windswept landscape, the scenery in the north is another story – and in particular, Valle de la Luna, in the barren Atacama Desert, looks like a whole other planet.
+While Chile’s southern tip is home to Patagonia’s wild, windswept landscape, the scenery in the north is another story.
+In particular, Valle de la Luna, in the barren Atacama Desert, looks like a whole other planet.

 The Valle de la Luna is 10 miles from the oasis town of San Pedro de Atacama, and from here you can cycle into the Valle de la Luna or go by 4×4.
-If you can be here for sunrise or sunset, the celestial views become even more special.
+If you’re here for sunrise or sunset, the celestial views become even more special.

 Nearby, there’s also Chile’s largest salt flat, volcanoes, lakes packed with flamingos, and pre-Columbian ruins, so there’s plenty to do.